-The inhabitants of Burkina Faso are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 987 infected persons and 53 deaths have been reported in the country.
-The first confirmed infections were reported on March 10th, 2020, which is the date of the official notification.
+By January 10th, 2022, 17677 infected persons and 311 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 5th with 43 new infected persons.

 Weight and size

 |Weight||64.4 kg||57.2 kg|

 |Burkina Faso||Ø worldwide|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 In Burkina Faso, 16.0% of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Burkina Faso is below average compared to the world population.
 The country provides 0.4 hospital beds per 1000 inhabitants.
 The global mean here is 2.9 beds.
 Within the EU, 4.6 beds are available for every 1,000 residents.